 Preview | Millwall v Swansea City

-Swansea City travel to the Den to take on Millwall in the Championship on Tuesday night (7.45pm).
+Swansea City head to The Den to take on Millwall in the Championship this afternoon.

 Remember the last time?

 Joel Piroe’s 18th goal of the season saw Swansea City back up their south Wales derby triumph with another impressive victory on their travels.

 The Lions had one of the best defensive home records in the Championship but Piroe’s right-footed strike just moments into the second half proved the difference at The Den.

 It was a glimpse at the progress being made under Russell Martin and the margin of victory could, and perhaps should, have been greater as the Swans dominated possession and showed excellent control and accuracy in much of their play against a home side still harbouring play-off aspirations.

 4 – Only Middlesbrough and Burnley have lost fewer home matches than Millwall’s four this season.

 6 – The Swans are unbeaten in their last six trips to The Den.
 They last lost in March 2007.

 14 – Joel Piroe netted his 14th goal of the season in defeat to Middlesbrough.